-If you're a regular reader of my blog, you'll know that I love combat boots.
+For the regular readers of my blog, you know that I love combat boots.
 Especially waterproof ones!
+My most worn and loved ones are Taos Crave Boots in waterproof all-black, which I'll review today.

-In this Taos Crave boots review, I will give my thoughts on the fit, comfort, performance, styling and general pros and cons.
+In this Taos Crave boots review, I will give my thoughts on the fit, comfort, performance, styling and general pros and cons–as a former shoe designer and stylist!

 Keep in mind that I've had these boots for 4 years, which I've worn for just as many seasons.
 The pictures reflect that length of wear.
 They still look amazing, if I may say so myself!